 I know some readers won’t like this post.
-Most of us have a habit of sitting in the same place in church on Sunday, and I realize that nobody else is calling for changing this pattern.
+Most of us have a habit of sitting in church in the same place on Sunday, and I realize that nobody else is calling for changing this pattern.
 Nevertheless, I press on with my reasons that you and I should sit in a different place at church this weekend.

 - You’ll get to know different people.
 You might already know everybody in your church, but sitting among different people will give you opportunity to get to know somebody more deeply.
 If you don’t know everybody, moving your seat will allow you to know somebody new.
 You’ll appreciate better the Body of Christ.